 On June 15, 2015, the Company entered into a lease agreement for the IMES facility with LDL, LLC.
 The Executive Vice President of IMES, Lee A. McIntyre III (former owner of IMES), has an ownership interest in LDL, LLC.
 The lease agreement has been extended as detailed in Exhibit 10.2, filed with our Annual Report on Form 10-K for the year ended May 30, 2020, filed August 3, 2020.
 The lease agreement provides for monthly payments over five years with total future minimum lease payments of \$0.7 million.
-Rental expense related to this lease amounted to less than \$0.1 million for the three months ended August 29, 2020 and for the three months ended August 31, 2019.
+Rental expense related to this lease amounted to \$0.1 million for the six months ended November 28, 2020 and for the six months ended November 30, 2019.